 What is Sky Q?

-Sky Q takes best features of Sky TV and streaming boxes, like Apple TV or Amazon Fire TV stick, and smushes them together.
+Sky Q takes best features of the old Sky TV and streaming boxes, like Apple TV or Amazon Fire TV stick, and smushes them together.
 That means you get Sky’s complement of channels, including the exclusive Sky Atlantic, catch-up TV, box sets, and movies, backed up by extra apps like iPlayer and YouTube, and the ability to stream music from your phone to any TV.

 The central idea behind the new service, however, is ‘fluid viewing’.
 What that essentially means is that what you watch travels around the house with you - or even outside the house in some cases.